lischetzke/ntpq_sysstats/README.md

 # ntpq_sysstats

-Simple python script to extract `ntpq -c sysstats` metrics for ingesting into InfluxDB.
+Simple python script to extract `ntpq -c sysstats` metrics for ingesting into InfluxDB using Telegraf.

 ## Prerequisites